applejxd/shortcuts/README.md

 # shortcuts
-several scripts for iOS shortcuts.app (Workflow)
+- Several scripts for iOS shortcuts.app (Workflow)
+- Descriptions are written in the scripts as comments